NagashimaKousei/How-to-move-ORNE/README.md

  ・roslaunch orne_bringup orne_alpha.launch

- //Remember to change from alpha to beta when using this command//
+ _Remember to change from alpha to beta when using this command_

  ・roslaunch orne_bringup orne_beta.launch